brainhack-school2022/brotherwood_project/README.md

 ### Troubleshooting
 In the instance that attempting to run a script returns `permission denied`, it may be neccesary to run `(<venv_name>) $ chmod +x scripts/<script_name>.py`.
 Alternatively running `(<venv_name>) $ python3 scripts/<script_name>.py <args>` will execute the scripts.

+## Acknowledgements
+I would like to thank the Brainhack team of 2022 for their continued support throughout the course.
+With particular thanks to Hao-Ting Wang and Natasha Clarke for providing their support and expertise throughout the project.

 ## References
+Abraham, A., Pedregosa, F., Eickenberg, M., Gervais, P., Mueller, A., Kossaifi, J., Gramfort, A., Thirion, B. and Varoquaux, G., 2014.
+Machine learning for neuroimaging with scikit-learn. *Frontiers in Neuroinformatics*, 8.

+Bellec, P., Rosa-Neto, P., Benali, H. and Evans, A., 2009.
+Multi-level bootstrap analysis of stable clusters (BASC) in resting-state fMRI. *NeuroImage*, 47, p.S123.

+Esteban, O., Markiewicz, C., Blair, R., Moodie, C., Isik, A., Erramuzpe, A., Kent, J., Goncalves, M., DuPre, E., Snyder, M., Oya, H., Ghosh, S., Wright, J., Durnez, J., Poldrack, R. and Gorgolewski, K., 2018. fMRIPrep: a robust preprocessing pipeline for functional MRI. *Nature Methods*, 16(1), pp.111-116.

+Pedregosa, F., Varoquaux, G., Gramfort, A., Michel, V., Thirion, B., Grisel, O., Blondel, M., Prettenhofer, P., Weiss, R., Dubourg, V. and Vanderplas, J., 2011.
+Scikit-learn: Machine learning in Python. *The Journal of machine Learning research*, 12, pp.2825-2830.

 Poldrack, R., Congdon, E., Triplett, W., Gorgolewski, K., Karlsgodt, K., Mumford, J., Sabb, F., Freimer, N., London, E., Cannon, T. and Bilder, R., 2016.
 A phenome-wide examination of neural and cognitive function. *Scientific Data*, 3(1).

 Sheffield, J. and Barch, D., 2016.
 Cognition and resting-state functional connectivity in schizophrenia. *Neuroscience; Biobehavioral Reviews*, 61, pp.108-120.